-MNGT 560 Business Policy.
+\MNGT 560 Business Policy.
 (3 Hours) Requirement: This course is to be taken after the student has completed at least 27 hours in the MBA Program.
-Business policy is an interdisciplinary capstone course which focuses on all aspects of business.
+Business policy is an interdisciplinary capstone course, which focuses on all aspects of business.

-Required MBA courses
+\Required MBA course